Be Amazing! Try the Pitmaster Club FREE

 Basic Meat Science For Cooks

-types of fat in a steak
+Graphic showing types of fat in a raw steak.

 What is meat and how does cooking alter it?
 Discover the science of what meat is made of, including water, fat, protein, connective tissue, salt, and other minerals.
 And find out what happens when meat meets heat.